1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 ---

 ### 10.2.6 Note: Retrofitting an LPB by Using an OCI420 ClipIn
-If an OCI420 should be connected and used with a LMx controller, the installation and the connection must be made in accordance with the respective operating instructions.
+If an OCI420 should be connected and used with a LMU controller (LMU64/LMU7x), the installation and the connection must be made in accordance with the respective operating instructions.

 There are, however, a few key points that usually can't be found in the operating instructions although they are necessary for a successful operation.
 This mainly concerns the settings that have to be made for the LPB power supply.
 Furthermore, the LPB device address 1 with segment address 0 must be set and the setting as the time master has to be made.
 *As always, the following information comes without any guarantee!*